 It seemed that Old Man Winter wouldn’t let go this year – but now we can finally enjoy warmer temperatures and more time outdoors.
 As you make your way around the South Shore, you’ll see growth bursting from the ground and birds flying overhead.
 Make the most of your spring by visiting these outdoor areas to see spring wildflowers, migrating birds and other wildlife:

-Visitors will find moderate to difficult hiking options throughout the Indiana Dunes National Lakeshore and Indiana Dunes State Park sites.
+Visitors will find moderate to difficult hiking options throughout the Indiana Dunes National Park and Indiana Dunes State Park sites.
 A hike through Cowles Bog will take you through a number of habitats including wetlands and dunes that is perfect for birding.

 Watch the prairie come to life at the Nature Conservancy’s Kankakee Sands in Morocco.
 Migrating birds are making their way north; some will make their home in the area and some will stop on their way as they head further north.
 Hike through the prairies, oak savannas and sedge meadows; there are a number of hiking trails available to explore the diverse habitats.
 Keep your eyes peeled to see a variety of warblers and sparrows during your visit.

 The bison herd will welcome calves during the spring as well!
 The bison can be viewed from a special viewing area at the Kankakee Sands.
 There are more than 7,000 acres of restored lands – providing a home for rare species of animals as well as flowers and grasses.

 This beautiful Botanic Garden was founded in 1936 after seeing similar gardens at the Chicago World’s Fair (1933-1934).
 Dr. and Mrs. Warren were so impressed with the gardens at the fair, A Century of Progress International Exposition, offered land in Michigan City, Indiana to be the home of the International Friendship Garden and in 1936, opened to the public.